 We suggest you give your priest a copy of appendix D in advance and then meet them to go through it.
+Your outgoing priest should prepare the service rota for the first three months after they leave.

 THE CHURCHWARDENS

 During the vacancy the churchwardens and the rural/area dean have legal responsibility for the parish (technically, they are known as sequestrators and the vacancy is known as a period of 'sequestration').
 They ensure pastoral care and worship is maintained, fees for 'occasional offices' (baptisms, wedding and funerals etc.) and visiting clergy are administered correctly and PCCs continue to meet.
 Churchwardens please remember - your role is not to do it all, simply to ensure it is done!